Election Management Software

-Electionware Election Management System (EMS) allows jurisdictions of all sizes to manage their elections through the software’s easy-to-understand, user-friendly interface.
+Electionware election management software allows jurisdictions of all sizes to manage their elections through the software’s easy-to-understand, user-friendly interface.

 - Physical and System Access Controls